ChrisSantosLang/redscience/docs/source/usecases.rst

    its turn-taking experience) and confirm that it switches to the caste strategy.
 Copy an *AI* to the turn-taking *Universe* (retaining experience) and confirm that it switches to turn-taking.
 #.
-Create a third private *Universe* composed equal numbers of players from the
+Create a third private *Universe* composed of equal numbers of players from the
    first two *Universes*.
 Which norm survives a *Volunteer* :doc:`tournament <tournament>`?
    Similarly test other population ratios to find the minimum ratio for the other norm to survive.